museum4punkt0/AR-Interactive-Guide-Tool/README.md

 The project museum4punkt0 is funded by the Federal Government Commissioner for Culture and the Media in accordance with a resolution issued by the German Bundestag (Parliament of the Federal Republic of Germany).

-(##Technical-Documentation-of-the-Programming)
+## Technical Documentation of the Programming

 **This document offers technical details in this repository and act as an intro guide to the code.
 It is aimed at anyone trying to understand what the code is doing.
 The mediating guides using the app do not need to read or understand this document.
-The app will compile but will only show a blank screen unless the [server](####Data-Loading) containing the .csv files is properly adressed and the [external data folder](###How-to-work-with-the-external-data-folder) is properly imported.
+The app will compile but will only show a blank screen unless the [server](####data-loading) containing the .csv files is properly adressed and the [external data folder](###how-to-work-with-the-external-data-folder) is properly imported.
 As mentioned in the introduction, the proprietary software library [Fingers](https://assetstore.unity.com/packages/tools/input-management/fingers-touch-gestures-for-unity-41076) is required to build the project.**

-(###General-Structure-and-Remarks)
+### General Structure and Remarks

-(###UI-Framework)
+### UI Framework
 We are using a [UI Framework] (https://github.com/yankooliveira/uiframework/blob/master/MANUAL.md) to drive the flow of the application, in combination with a [typesafe, lightweight messaging library](https://github.com/yankooliveira/signals).
 You will be able to understand the code without understanding the details of these.
 You need to know:
 -   The central screen list on the App GameObject defines which screens there are.
 For clarity, we kept this manually written instead of generated.
 -   The static `App.uiFrame.OpenWindow(string windowName)` will hide the current window, add it to a history stack, and open the window with the given name.
 -   `App.uiFrame.CloseCurrentWindow()` will reopen the last window on the stack

-(####Synchronisation)
+#### Synchronisation
  We are using [Mirror](https://github.com/vis2k/Mirror) for synchronising visitor and guide devices.
 Mirror is the community-developed continuation of UNet.
 About Mirror you need to know:

 - The setup of Host and Clients is relatively straight forward.
 The guide device is setup as a Host, starting a server and a client connected to the server.
 Visitor devices discover hosts and connect to them as well.